Benjidav/Credit-risk-analysis/README.md

 in literature for credit risk analysis, and -at a subsequent stage- to propose and **implement an enhanced technique** -by leveraging on those already defined.

+To get to know the details of the credit risk analysis, click on the file *Report*.

-To watch an overview of the Credit scoring model, **click on the picture below**
+To watch an overview of the Credit scoring model, **click on the picture below**.

 [![Watch the video](title.PNG)](https://youtu.be/cJO5uSCroUo)